Lycoris2017/lycorisSyncPy/README.md

 Python based code to study lycoris syncing with mimosa via AIDA2020-TLU

 ## ChangeLog
++ 2019-Oct-10
+-- Add a new file to use input of Lycoris-analysis cluster list in csv and TLUMimosa Timestamps in csv.

 + 2019-Oct-8
 -- Refactorize the code + adding plots from mergerKpixTlu.py